-The Go Boston pass saves visitors on admission to more than 40 Boston-area attractions.
+The Go Boston All-Inclusive Pass and Explorer Pass saves visitors on admission to more than 40 Boston-area attractions.
 There are different passes to suit, whether you want to choose the number of days or attractions to visit.
-Top attractions include the New England Aquarium, Fenway Park tour, trolley tours, cruises, walking tours and more!
-The Go Boston pass is available online or over the phone (800) 887-9103.
+Top attractions include Fenway Park tour, the Museum of Science, the New England Aquarium, USS Constitution Museum, trolley tours, cruises, walking tours and more!
+The Go Boston All-Inclusive Pass and Explorer Pass are available online or over the phone (800) 887-9103.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 The state sales tax in Massachusetts is 6.25 percent.
 Combined city and state taxes on hotel occupancy in Boston is 15.50 percent.
 There is a 7 percent tax on prepared food.

 Time and Temperature

 Beth Israel Deaconess Medical Center, (617) 667-7000; Boston Medical Center, (617) 638-8000; Massachusetts General Hospital, (617) 726-2000; Tufts Medical Center, (617) 636-5000.